Anarchalk/gig24-server/README.md

 ## FUNCTIONALITY

-The app uses GET requests to pull the events from the database.
+The app uses GET requests to pull the jobs, applied jobs, users, user profiles, employer profiles from the database.
 The app uses POST requests get sent to the database for:

   - Adding users
-  - Creating a new event
+  - Creating a new jobs
   - Logging a user in
-  - Creating a new user
+  - Creating a new profiles
-  - Joining event
+  - Applying for new jobs

-The app uses DELETE requests when user unjoin from the event.
+The app uses DELETE requests when employer deletes their own job posts.
-The app uses PATCH requests when updating details of the event.
+The app uses PATCH requests when updating details of the user and employer profiles.

 ***